 Reduced ad rates in the Morning Call and ICON

-Individual visual artist members are invited to submit arequest to exhibit in the Lehigh Valley Arts Council office (or get a listing in the Artist Directory for FREE).
+Individual visual artist members are invited to submit a request to exhibit in the Lehigh Valley Arts Council office (or get a listing in the Artist Directory for FREE).
 Exhibitions are for an eight-week run.
-For more information, please e-mail: email@example.com.
+Contact email@example.com for more information.

 Visit the Arts Archive of past artists!

-(Arts Calendar, Inside the Arts and Arts Advocate) and online services continue to expand regional arts promotion and advocacy.
-The Inside Lehigh Valley Arts blog features perspectives from inside the arts community.
-Events are listed online on www.LVArtsBoxOffice.org and distributed in print through the Arts Calendar (download a copy).
+Arts Calendar, Inside the Arts and Arts Advocate continue to expand regional arts promotion and advocacy.
+The Inside Lehigh Valley Arts blog features perspectives from inside the arts community and profiles of Arts Council members and advocates.
+Exhibitions, performances, and special events are listed online on www.LVArtsBoxOffice.org and distributed in print through the Arts Calendar.
 Advertising opportunities exist for both print and online.